starkfell/starkfell.github.io/_posts/2016-12-05-continuous-deployment-to-nano-server-in-azure-p3.md

 * [Setting up Continuous Deployment to Nano Server in Azure - Part 1](http://starkfell.github.io/continuous-deployment-to-nano-server-in-azure-p1/)
 * [Setting up Continuous Deployment to Nano Server in Azure - Part 2](http://starkfell.github.io/continuous-deployment-to-nano-server-in-azure-p2/)
 * [Setting up Continuous Deployment to Nano Server in Azure - Part 3](http://starkfell.github.io/continuous-deployment-to-nano-server-in-azure-p3/)

+Using a webhook to update a web application is not inherently secure; however, there are steps you can take to lower the attack surface while using them.
+This article will cover one specific aspect of lowering the attack surface of this paradigm by showing how to create a webhook for an Azure Automation Runbook, store it in an Azure
+Key Vault, and add then add webhook to a GitHub Repository while ensuring that the URL of the webhook is never displayed in plain text throughout the process.

 This article will cover the following: